IBIZA - TOP LOCAL DISHES TO TRY

 ANDALUCÍA - ALMERÍA - MOJÁCAR PLAYA - CASA EGEA

 CASA EGEA If you are looking for well-made, traditional Spanish food on the long, winding beach road that runs along Mojácar Playa, Casa Egea is the place to go.
-The Restaurant is a little setback from the beach and has a glass terrace.
-Since 1995, you will find authentic Spanish food, lovingly prepared from traditional recipes, at this family-run Restaurant spanning three generations.
-They serve excellent seafood and fish, along with an ever-changing menu of local speciali
+The restaurant is a little set back from the beach and has a glass terrace.
+Since 1995, you will find authentic Spanish food, lovingly prepared from traditional recipes, at this family-run restaurant spanning three generations.
+They serve excellent seafood and fish, along with an ever-changing menu of local special

 IBIZA - EIVISSA (IBIZA TOWN) - COMIDAS BAR SAN JUAN